Water Damage Home Insurance in Canada: Sewer Backup vs Flood Coverage

 • Backwater valves where municipalities incentivize installs.

-• Battery sump backups.
+• Battery sump backups for power-outage storms.

 • Annual lateral inspections where budgets allow.